-The Department contracts global company 3M to install and remove the electronic equipment and to manage the monitoring centre.
+The Department contracts Attenti to install and remove the electronic equipment and to manage the monitoring centre.
 Your probation officer is the person at Corrections who manages your sentence from start to finish.

 In some cases, the probation officer may approve the tracker to be temporarily removed – for example air travel or admission to hospital.

 GPS monitoring specifically enhances the Department’s ability to monitor an offender’s compliance with special conditions relating to their whereabouts eg, not to enter schools, parks, licensed premises etc.